Big-Life-Lab/PHES-ODM/metadata.md

 -   **aggregationOther**: Description for other type of aggregation not listed in `aggregation`.

--   **aggregationDescription**: Information on OR reference to which measurements that were included to calculate the aggregated measurement that is being reported.
+-   **aggregationDesc**: Information on OR reference to which measurements that were included to calculate the aggregated measurement that is being reported.

 -   **value**: The actual value that is being reported for this measurement.